michaelmangelsdorf/myth/doc/spec.md

 (A table of these will be maintained here)

-##### Page 35 (2300h) - Stack and S4 Pointer
+##### Page 35 (2300h) - Stack and P3 Pointer

-The amenity pointer P4 is currently reserved as a system wide parameter stack pointer, and it is set to 23FFh, growing towards lower addresses.
+The amenity pointer P3 is currently reserved as a system wide stack pointer, which serves as parameter stack pointer and threading token pointer, and it is set to 23FFh, growing towards lower addresses.
 If your routines use it for other purposes, you should restore its value on return.
-P1 can be used as a scratch register for P:O.

 ##### Page 36 (2400h) - Threading Stack

-To experiment with threaded code, amenity pointer P3 is currently reserved as a system wide threading stack pointer, set to 24FFh.
-P2 is reserved as the threading token pointer.
-If you use it for other purposes, you should restore its value on return.
+Amenity pointer P2 is currently reserved as a system wide threading stack pointer, set to 24FFh.

+P1 can be used as a scratch register for the base pointer (P:O).

 #### Other Points